strangerstudios/pmpro-addon-packages/readme.txt

 Shortcode attributes include:
 * checkout_button: The text displayed on the button linking to checkout. (default: "Buy Now").
 * exclude: A comma-separated list of the page IDs to exclude from display (default: none).
-* include: Optionally set this attribute to only show subpages of the active page.
-Accepts: "subpages". (default: shows all pages and posts with an addon package price).
+* include: Optionally set this attribute to only show subpages of the active page or to show a specific package or list of packages by post ID.
+Accepts: "subpages", "1", or "1,2,...". (default: shows all pages and posts with an addon package price).
 * layout: The layout of the output. (default: table).
 Accepts "div", "table", "2col", "3col", "4col" (column-type layouts will work with the Memberlite Theme or any theme based on the Foundation 5 grid system).
 * link: Hyperlink the post/page title to the single view; accepts “true” or “false” (default: true).
 * orderby: Accepts any orderby parameter as defined in the codex. (default: menu_order).